|

 For users

-that have Windows Vista, it will be important that you understand certain
+that have Windows Vista or 7, it will be important that you understand

-aspects of Windows Vista, and how Vista may affect the installation
+certain aspects of Windows Vista or 7, and how Vista or 7 may affect

-and usage of Flight1 products, as well as other products in general.
+the installation and usage of Flight1 products, as well as other products

-Please make sure you understand the disclaimer below
+in general.
+Please make sure you understand the disclaimer

 Overview